simonlehmann/Group3-Real-Estate-Site/README.md

 10. ColorPicker (highlight a colour and the ```CTRL + Shift + C``` and you get a colour picker that will replace the highlighted value with a hex colour value you selected......
 AWESOME)

 ## :computer: Server Information
-During the development of the application, it will be hosted on ~~the Web24 VPS provided by Central Institute of Technology~~ Simon's infrustructure.
+During the development of the application, the database will be hosted on ~~the Web24 VPS provided by Central Institute of Technology~~ Simon's infrustructure.
-###:key: Login Details
+###:key: MySQL Database Server Login Details
 #### Application Access
 URL: ```db.slehmann36.com```
 Username: ```pdappuser```